Aura Messaging Protocol (AMP)

 The safe pruning boundary for checkpoints is computed as the maximum checkpoint generation minus 2W minus a safety margin.
 The recommended safety margin is W/2 or 512 generations with default settings.

 GC triggers when journal size exceeds threshold, checkpoint count exceeds maximum, manual compaction is requested, or snapshot creation initiates.
-See Maintenance for integration with the Aura snapshot system.
+See Distributed Maintenance Architecture for integration with the Aura snapshot system.

 14. Security Properties